Waleed-SE/WEB-ENGINEERING-LAB/Lab7/README.md

    ```
    npm start
    ```
-2. The server will run on default port (typically port 3000)
+2. The server will run on port 3000
 3. Access the API endpoints through a web browser or tools like Postman

 ## API Endpoints